A practical guide to Confluence knowledge integration in 2026

 It doesn’t just stop at Confluence. eesel AI can learn from:

-• Your past help desk tickets from platforms like Zendesk and Freshdesk, so it understands how your team really solves problems.
+• Your past help desk tickets from various platforms, helping it understand how your team solves problems.

 • Other company wikis like Google Docs, Notion, and SharePoint.